auth-global/self-documenting-cryptography/design-documents/g3p.md

 The username is functionally a second password.
 The username must match, and the username and password cannot be swapped, nor bytes shuffled between them.
 Though the username is often not considered a secret, both inputs are functionally identical in the sense that if either the username or the password is a high-entropy secret, the result must be a high-entropy secret.

 From the perspective of our primary, classical security model of password hashing, the domain tag is functionally a third password.
 In normal use cases, the domain tag is intended to be a constant (or near-constant) specified by a deployment of a password prehashing protocol, thus serving as a form of salt.
-Though the domain tag may contain arbitrary binary data, we recommend specifying a domain tag that consists of UTF8-encoded plaintext strings, possibly seperated by null bytes, due to the cryptoacoustic properties of the domain tag that our  _traceable-or-useless_ security goal depends upon.
+Though the domain tag may contain arbitrary binary data, we recommend specifying a domain tag that consists of UTF8-encoded plaintext strings, possibly separated by null bytes, due to the cryptoacoustic properties of the domain tag that our  _traceable-or-useless_ security goal depends upon.

 The domain tag is normally expected to start with an RFC 3490-compliant DNS name under your control, an RFC 3986-compliant URI that points to documentation relevant to the deployment, or at least an RFC-6530 email address to report security incidents to.
 Additional data may be included in a domain tag after an ASCII space ("\x20"), CR LF newline ("\x0D0A"), or horizontal tab character ("\x09").